Dear Internet Patrol: Spam with No Unsubscribe Link - What to Do? - 4,132 Views, 9 Comments

-I am very sorry to hear that you are getting spam from people who are so rude as to not include an unsubscribe link, let alone a functioning one.
-It is so unmannered and impolite, that even though I like to think myself a gentle and moderate soul, it really gets my dander up.
-Why, it causes me to think that there should be even stricter laws against spam, ones where the penalty is “use a spam, get the chair”!
+Here’s what we told her: We are very sorry to hear that you are getting spam from people who are so rude as to not include an unsubscribe link, let alone a functioning one.
+It is so unmannered and impolite, that even though we like to think of ourselves as gentle and moderate souls, it really gets our dander up.
+In fact, it causes us to think that there should be even stricter laws against spam, ones where the penalty is “spam someone, lose your Internet access”!

 The law is indeed that there must be clear, functioning unsubscribe links in commercial email, especially mailing list mail.
+Moreover, you must be able to accomplish unsubscribing in one click.
 However, as we all know, if spam is outlawed, only outlaws will use spam.
 So what’s a gentle reader such as yourself to do?

 Complain.